 Note that visiting Sequoia National Park in winter does come with some challenges.
 The road may be slippery, so visitors are advised to carry tire chains in their cars.
 You can rent these in the nearby community of Three Rivers.
 There are also limited services, so it’s best to bring your own food and drinks.

 To add to your winter experience, stay overnight inside the park at the Wuksachi Lodge.
 You can warm up from the chilly temperatures (highs are usually in the 30s) by their lovely fireplace.
 It’s also a great area for stargazing if you’re willing to brave the cold.

 The very best thing about Sequoia in the winter is there are fewer crowds, particularly on weekdays.
 If you’d like to have the Giant Forest almost entirely to yourself, avoid visiting around the holidays and try to come in the middle of the week.

 No matter when you visit, Sequoia National Park is an incredible place where you will create fond memories and unquestionably one of the absolute best winter national parks in the US.

 The winter months in Yosemite are the antithesis of the summer with lower crowds and less traffic making it a good candidate for US national parks to visit in winter.

 Although the park might not be fully open during the winter, there is still plenty to do in the park.
-You can go snowshoeing and visit the giant sequoias at the Mariposa Grove, or you can go ice skating at Curry Village with an up close view of Half Dome.
+You can go snowshoeing and visit the giant sequoias at Mariposa Grove, or you can go ice skating at Curry Village with an up-close view of Half Dome.